 For more information on this, visit any BMV office for an Excise Tax Refund form.
 You'll find everything you need to send for your refund on the form.

-You will need to return your Indiana plates if you apply for an Excise Tax refund.
-Otherwise, you are not required to surrender your Indiana license plates after relocating to a new state.
+Under certain circumstances, you may need to return your Indiana plates if you apply for an Excise Tax refund.
+However, you are not always required to surrender your Indiana license plates after relocating to a new state.
 If you move out of Indiana or sold your vehicle, you can apply for a refundof your remaining excise tax.
 Contact the IN BMV for more information.